Skip to content

 Mark the Supply Available for the first time

-POST /supplies/{supply_id}/mark_available
+POST /supplies/{supply_id}/mark-available

 Content-Type: application/json